-The GFP2600, in conjunction with the NIR/SWIR Illuminator, allows for full-field stress images of transparent materials such as silicon wafers, silicon coated glass and many ceramics.
-Easily collect accurate and quantifiable stress data over an whole wafers or focus close to find small defects such as particles trapped between bonded wafers to solve problems in manufacturing, or to create a database of stress information.
+The GFP2600, in conjunction with the NIR/SWIR Illuminator, allows for full-field stress images of transparent materials such as silicon wafers, silicon coated glass, and many ceramics.
+Easily collect accurate and quantifiable stress data over whole wafers or focus close to find small defects such as particles trapped between bonded wafers to solve problems in manufacturing or to create a database of stress information.

 |Range||1/2 λ Filter|

 10–100 nm ± 5nm